zotero-chinese/styles/src/journal-of-nanjing-university-of-science-and-technology-social-sciences-edition/index.md

 <sup>94</sup> M. Yousafzai, We Are Displaced: My Journey and Stories from Refugee Girls around the World, 2016.<br>
 <sup>95</sup> D. Perkins, <i>The Good Place</i> Ends Its Remarkable Second Season with Irrational Hope, Unexpected Gifts, and a Smile, February 1, 2018, <a href="https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316">https://www.avclub.com/the-good-place-ends-its-remarkable-second-season-with-i-1822649316</a>.<br>
 <sup>96</sup> Somewhere Else, 2018.<br>
-<sup>97</sup> J. Yoo, Y. Miyamoto, A. Rigotti, and C. Ryff, Linking Positive Affect to Blood Lipids: A Cultural Perspective, 2016, Department of Psychology, University of Wisconsin-Madison.<br>
+<sup>97</sup> J. Yoo, Y. Miyamoto, A. Rigotti, et al., Linking Positive Affect to Blood Lipids: A Cultural Perspective, 2016, Department of Psychology, University of Wisconsin-Madison.<br>
 <sup>98</sup> M. O’Shea, Understanding Proactive Behavior in the Workplace as a Function of Gender, 2018, Department of Management, University of Kansas.<br>
 <sup>99</sup> T. Lippincott and E. K. Poindexter, Emotion Recognition as a Function of Facial Cues: Implications for Practice, 2019, Department of Psychology, University of Washington.<br>
-<sup>100</sup> C. Leuker, L. Samartzidis, R. Hertwig, and T. J. Pleskac, When Money Talks: Judging Risk and Coercion in High-Paying Clinical Trials, PsyArXiv, 2018.<br>
+<sup>100</sup> C. Leuker, L. Samartzidis, R. Hertwig, et al., When Money Talks: Judging Risk and Coercion in High-Paying Clinical Trials, PsyArXiv, 2018.<br>
 <sup>101</sup> M. A. Stults-Kolehmainen and R. Sinha, The Effects of Stress on Physical Activity and Exercise, PubMed Central, 2015.<br>
 <sup>102</sup> H. K. Ho, Teacher Preparation for Early Childhood Special Education in Taiwan, ERIC, 2014.<br>
 <sup>103</sup> A. D’Souza and M. Wiseheart, Cognitive Effects of Music and Dance Training in Children, 2018.<br>